jakHossain/15game/README.md

 # 15 Puzzle Game
+## Built with object-oriented C++ programming.

 ## Description:
 The 15 Puzzle Game is a classic sliding puzzle game where the objective is to arrange the numbers in ascending order by sliding tiles into the empty space.
 The game starts with a scrambled board, and the player needs to strategically move the tiles until the board is sorted.

 ## Features:
 - **Randomization**: The initial board configuration is randomized to provide a unique challenge each time the game is played.